-Treatment and control measures.
-We conceptualize and investigate "treatment" in online instruction in two primary ways to address our first two research questions, assessing: (1) who accesses courses online (for at least one course during high school) when targeted or offered the opportunity, and (2) how students are using (interacting with) the online instructional program in the educational setting, including these measures of user behavior: session and course duration, number of courses in which a student enrolled, number of sessions per course, activities completed per day, idle-to-active time per session, and the percentage of sessions taking place outside the regular school day.
-We begin by investigating the extent to which student demographic characteristics (see Table 1 again) and their academic status and experiences (i.e., course failure, credits earned, grade point average, absences, suspensions, and test score performance) predict the likelihood that they will take a course online.
-We also factor in school characteristics using school fixed effects as well as publicly available data that describe the type of high school (alternative, charter, neighborhood and specialty schools), administrator type (principal, assistant or co-principal, teacher/teacher leader, etc.), school calendar, geographic location, and other attributes.
-Administrative and support staff conveyed in interviews that decisions about how to organize online course-taking and how intensively it is used are typically made at the school level and vary from year to year (as discussed below and shown in Table 2).
+We conceptualize and investigate "treatment" in online instruction in two primary ways to address our first two research questions, assessing (1) who accesses courses online (for at least one course during high school) when targeted or offered the opportunity and (2) how students are using (interacting with) the online instructional program in the educational setting, including these measures of user behavior: session and course duration, number of courses in which a student enrolled, number of sessions per course, activities completed per day, idle-to-active time per session, and the percentage of sessions taking place outside the regular school day.
+We begin by investigating the extent to which student demographic characteristics (see Table 1 again) and their academic status and experiences (i.e., course failure, credits earned, GPA, absences, suspensions, and test score performance) predict the likelihood that they will take a course online.
+We also factor in school characteristics using school fixed effects as well as publicly available data that describe the type of high school (alternative, charter, neighborhood, and specialty schools), administrator type (principal, assistant or co-principal, teacher/teacher leader, etc.), school calendar, geographic location, and other attributes.
+Administrative and support staff conveyed in interviews that decisions about how to organize online course-